ShaneGervais/Model-Fit/README.md

-# Model-Fit
+# Model-Fitting
-Given a data set in an excel spreadsheet, our goal is to find a model that can best represent our data.
+Given two data sets in an excel spreadsheets, our goal is to find a model that can best represent both our data from each spreadsheet.